-This chapter is related to one of the aims of Section C(i) from the 2017 CICM Primary Syllabus, which expects the exam candidate to "define and explain dose-effect relationships of drugs, including dose-response curves...".
+This chapter is related to one of the aims of Section C(ii) from the 2023 CICM Primary Syllabus, which expects the exam candidate to "define and explain dose-effect relationships of drugs, including dose-response curves...".
 The expectation goes on to include all sorts of pharmaterminology but the understanding of all of these concepts begins with the discussion of dose-response curves and how these are influenced by drug-receptor binding.
 Though the college has never opened a viva or written SAQ with this, it is expected knowledge and therefore the trainees are expected to make themselves familiar with these matters.

 The best article for this topic is the dated review by Holford & Sheiner ("Understanding the dose-effect relationship", 1981).
 Birkett (1995) has some pharmacodynamics in Chapter 10 (p.93) but their discussion of dose-response relationships is fairly minimalist.
 The excellent brief entry by Part One covers the more ground thank Birkett, and with less superfluous fluff.
 The time-poor exam candidate would generally do well to limit their pre-exam reading to Part One in the broadest sense.

 - A graded response is usually viewed in terms of intrinsic activity, i.e. the percentage of a maximal response.

 - Concentration is usually a logarithmic scale, to inflate the useful (20%-80%) response range where dose-effect relationship is linear, and to compress the clinically uninteresting high and low dose ranges.

 - These curves are described by four parameters: